 The context of the book is around the challenges presented by climate change and environmental issues, but concept is wider and is about how to change community, and then government, perceptions of how to approach long term global problems.
 Human psychology is not designed to cope with long-dated problems.
 We are very good at solving immediate crises but often fail to act on gradual, complex challenges - such as climate change - until catastrophe looms.
-For environmental problems, the standard approach is to try and get people to worry about the looming disaster but that fails to engage the majority of the population.
 The telling of visions enables people to engage with and be excited by what is possible - by the opportunities that change can provide.

 “Having a vision of a better world is likely to result in the world being better.”